-With only one teaspoon of added sweetener, these fudgy, (almost) sugar-free brownies are a delicious treat for those on special diets!
+With only one tablespoon of added sweetener, these fudgy, low sugar brownies are a delicious treat for those on special diets!

 These brownies are nothing short of amazing.